 It is imperative that you seek legal advice from Cartwright King before lodging any appeal.
 We offer a no obligation, free initial advice service to see if we can assist you in getting your licence returned.

 Cartwright King’s specialist solicitors can provide advice on licensing requirements and help you:

 - access the appeal process from contacting the firearms office to the application to appeal to reviewing the decision through Crown Court.

 - apply to make amendments on licenses to allow for different or more guns to be held.

 Our specialist team can also offer general advice on firearms categories.

 Fees are available on request.
 However your fees may be covered if you have BASC insurance in place.
 We offer a no obligation, free initial advice service to see if we can assist you.
-Please call 0808 168 5550 or email firstname.lastname@example.org.
+Please call us, or email your enquiry using the contact form below.

 How to get in contact